helloanh/devbootcamp/data_structures_notes/list_as_abstract_data_type.md

 List is nothing but a collection of an objects of the *same* type.

 #### Let's define a basic list:
-    + store a given number of elements ofa given data-type
+  + store a given number of elements of a + given data-type
   + write/modify element of a position
   + read element at a position

 An array gives us all of these features